Churches Together in Newport Pagnell

 Short Church Introductions

 In addition, Care Homes with close links to one of the Newport Pagnell churches include Westbury Grange.
 At Westbury Grange people with either nursing need or dementia are cared for.
 The chaplain, when appointed, spends time getting to know everyone, finding out what's important and providing support.

-To find the location for a particular church, also look at Find a church or go to one of the following church websites.
+To find the location for a particular church, have a look at Find a church or go to one of the following church websites.

 CTNP church websites

 - the Church of England (Anglicans) at the Parish Church of Newport Pagnell, St Peter & St Paul and St Luke's ; St Luke's is the daughter church of St Peter and St Paul, and there are also occasional services at nearby Moulsoe and Lathbury

 - the Baptists (NPBC) at Newport Pagnell Baptist Church

 - the Roman Catholic Church of St Bede's Catholic Church